semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 HIGH likelihood rules specify a very high concern that the vulnerability can be exploited.
 Examples:

-- The use of weak encryption: https://semgrep.dev/playground/r/go.lang.security.audit.crypto.use_of_weak_rsa_key.use-of-weak-rsa-key?editorMode=advanced
+- The use of weak encryption: <LinkToRegistryRule ruleId="go.lang.security.audit.crypto.use_of_weak_rsa_key.use-of-weak-rsa-key" />
-- Disabled security feature in a configuration: https://semgrep.dev/playground/r/javascript.angular.security.detect-angular-sce-disabled.detect-angular-sce-disabled
+- Disabled security feature in a configuration: <LinkToRegistryRule ruleId="javascript.angular.security.detect-angular-sce-disabled.detect-angular-sce-disabled" />
-- Hardcoded secrets that use a constant value `"..."`: https://semgrep.dev/playground/r/javascript.jose.security.jwt-hardcode.hardcoded-jwt-secret?editorMode=advanced
+- Hardcoded secrets that use a constant value `"..."`: <LinkToRegistryRule ruleId="javascript.jose.security.jwt-hardcode.hardcoded-jwt-secret" />
 - Rules which leverage `taint mode sources` which indicate sources that can come from an attacker.
 Such as HTTP `POST`, `GET`, `PUT`, `DELETE` request values.
-For example: https://semgrep.dev/playground/r/javascript.express.security.audit.express-open-redirect.express-open-redirect
+For example: <LinkToRegistryRule ruleId="javascript.express.security.audit.express-open-redirect.express-open-redirect" />

 ```
 likelihood: HIGH